kaijchang/AsynCoin/README.md

 ![explorer.png](https://github.com/kajchang/AsynCoin/raw/master/assets/explorer.png)

 This is an in-progress way to live monitor your blockchain in your browser.
-It uses websockets to subscribe to new blocks, and you can access it by opening the `index.html` file in the `explorer` folder in your browser.
+It uses websockets to subscribe to new blocks, and you can access it by opening the `index.html` file in the `explorer` folder in your browser or executing `open explorer/index.html`.

 ## Testing